Mariners vs. Yankees Player Props Betting Odds

 France Stats

-- France has 52 hits with 15 doubles, five home runs and 16 walks.
+- Ty France has 53 hits with 15 doubles, five home runs and 16 walks.
 He has driven in 24 runs with one stolen base.

 France Recent Games